Highlights

 Visit the best-known attractions in Bucharest

-You can find here the second largest building in the world – the Parliament palace, which deserves a stop.
+You can find here the third largest building in the world – the Parliament palace, which deserves a stop.
 The Parliament Palace can be visited only on a guided tour, and to enter you will need an ID or a passport.

 Once you get here, you will go through a filter like the one at the airport, so as not to bring dangerous objects.